1. LaGrange Art Museum

-The Thread, LaGrange’s new multi-use trail system, is the perfect way to exercise while seeing LaGrange.
-The current 5+ miles of trails wind around Granger Park, through beautiful LaGrange College Campus, and past historic LaGrange homes.
+The Thread, LaGrange’s multi-use trail system, is the perfect way to exercise while seeing LaGrange.
+Miles of trails wind around Granger Park, through beautiful LaGrange College Campus and past historic LaGrange homes.
 The Granger park loop, 1.5 miles, is great for anyone who prefers loop trails or who wants to run while family members play in Granger Park.
 For track runners, there’s also a track within the Granger park loop.
 Plan an evening walk to catch one of our beautiful Georgia sunsets.
-Bring your family, your dogs, or your bike to explore LaGrange from The Thread!
+Bring your family, your dogs or your bike to explore LaGrange from The Thread!

 Located in what was once the LaGrange National Bank building, the Legacy Museum on Main boasts hundreds of years of LaGrange History.
 With both permanent and rotating exhibits on display, there is always something to spark your interest.
 View artifacts that were uncovered in this area, learn about the textile mills that help build the community and discover the many famous people who’ve also visited LaGrange.

 These activities are perfect for anyone planning a trip on a budget or who find themselves in LaGrange with some free time.
 Come see why people treasure this sweet little town… attend a community event, visit our incredible art museum or bring your family for a day at the park.
 There’s plenty to do that won’t cost you a dime!